MaybeThisIsRu/miniflux-sanity/README.md

 - Work with `JSON`
 - Work with Ruby's `File` API
 - Interact with an API using an HTTP library

-## Usage

-You must have Ruby available on your system/shell.

-Install by running `gem install miniflux_sanity`.
-All command line options can be viewed by running `miniflux_sanity --help`.

 ## Development